camunda/camunda-docs-manual/content/reference/rest/history/process-instance/post-delete.md

   </tr>
 </table>

+At least _historicProcessInstanceIds_ or _historicProcessInstanceQuery_ has to be provided.
+If both are provided then all instances matching query criterion and instances from the list will be deleted.

 ## Response Body

 A JSON object corresponding to the Batch interface in the engine.
 Its properties are as follows: